 Gunn’s Hill Artisan Cheese

 Cheese is the ultimate cold weather comfort food and there is no better place to prepare for all the fondues, grilled cheese sandwiches and hearty bowls of mac and cheese in your future than the Dairy Capital of Canada, Oxford County.
 Cheese is such an important export for this friendly community that they have created a Cheese Trail to showcase their love for it.
 At Gunn’s Hill Artisan Cheese, just one of the stops on the trail, you’ll find a delicious selection of Swiss-inspired cheeses made from cow, sheep and buffalo milk.
 Be sure to try their Tipsy cheese, which is a handcrafted washed rind cow’s milk cheese that is modelled after a Swiss cheese called Mutchli and soaked in Cabernet Merlot for several days.
-If you aren’t in the area, you’re in luck, they offer online shopping and have multiple retailers across the province that stock their products.

 The Retro Suites Hotel & Chilled Cork

 There’s no better destination to turn a delicious night out into an amazing overnight getaway than the Retro Suites Hotel in Chatham.
 A luxury boutique hotel, the Retro Suites features individually styled guest suites, each with a unique different theme such as Paris, Log Cabin, Rock n’ Roll, and Easy Rider.
 Before you escape to one of the suites, step into the on-site Chilled Cork Restaurant & Lounge for a modern take on culinary classics.
 Dishes are created with only the freshest, in-season ingredients Southwestern Ontario has to offer and paired with the finest quality steak and seafood from around the globe.
 And yes, they have ‘to go menus’ for meals in your suite too!